trpx/db-maker/README.md

 NOTE: at least one line of `--admin-pass-file` in this example contains the actual admin user password (and real cases must adhere to this requirement)

-`db-maker.go --admin-pass-file adminpass.txt --user user1 --user-db db1 --user-pass-file userpass.txt`
+`db-maker.go --admin-pass-file adminpass.txt --user user1 --user-db db1 --user-pass-file userpass.txt --extensions pg_trgm`

-this command fetches passwords from `adminpass.txt` and `userpass.txt`, sets `--admin-user` password to the first non-empty line of the `adminpass.txt` file, creates `--user` with the first non-empty line of `--user-pass-file` as the user's password, creates `--user-db` with owner `--user`, updates `--user` password to the first non empty line of `--user-pass-file` if it is not his password yet
+this command fetches passwords from `adminpass.txt` and `userpass.txt`, sets `--admin-user` password to the first non-empty line of the `adminpass.txt` file, creates `--user` with the first non-empty line of `--user-pass-file` as the user's password, creates `--user-db` with owner `--user`, updates `--user` password to the first non empty line of `--user-pass-file` if it is not his password yet, creates `pg_trgm` extension in the `db1` database.

 `--admin-pass-file` and `--user-pass-file` may be substituted with:
 DB_ADMIN_PASSWORDS=`printf "PASS1\nPASS2\n..."`